chloe-661/CSC3232Coursework/README.md

 .

-	COURSEWORK 2:
+	COURSEWORK 2

 	Description: This was a 3d survival/escape game, unfinished.
 Instead of continuing on from Coursework 1, I started again as the project wasn't going well
-	    Total marks: 24/50
+	Marks: 24/50
 	Feedback:
 	    The student delivered a project containing neither NavMeshAgents nor NavMeshObstacles.
 Still, the student managed to implement a custom pathfinding code from scratch.
 Still, no evidence of this being linked to the main game is given (e.g., enemies are still chasing players using AddForce methods instead of using a pathfinder): therefore, no decision could be possibly done using pathfinding, neither the outcome of such decisions could influence pathfinding.

 	    No evidence of a Flocking System was given.